 Home automation is exactly what it sounds like.
 It’s the addition of smart devices to a home, apartment, condo, or wherever else someone lives that takes a manual task and makes it automatic.
 It could be as simple as adjusting the thermostat if the humidity gets too high or as complicated as a “bedtime” voice command that lowers the lights, turns off the living room TV, switches on the outdoor motion-activated floodlights, and turns on the bedroom fan.

 Did You Know?
-Experts disagree on the exact origins of the “smart” home, but many argue it can be traced back to the 1975 release of X10, a home-automation platform that used radio frequency bursts through a home’s existing wiring so users could remotely control devices using a command console.1
+Experts disagree on the exact origins of the “smart” home, but many argue it can be traced back to the 1975 release of X10.
+That was a home-automation platform that sent 120 kHz signals through a home’s existing electrical wiring so users could remotely control devices using a command console.1

 These actions all have something to do with remote control, scheduling, or self-learning.
 Let’s take a look at some examples to better understand the concepts: